arunabhg/node-express-cicd/README.md

 11.7.
 Keep the default in-place selection for Deployment Type.

-11.8 Select the EC2 instance by it's `Name` key which we had set as `node-server`.
+11.8 Choose the _Amazon EC2 instance_ option in Environment Configurations.
+Select the tag by it's `Name` key which we had set as `node-server`.
 When you select this, it should show the Matching instances.
 If this was your first instance with this key, it will say, `1 unique matched instance`.

 11.9 For Agent Configuration. leave as default.

 11.10.
-In Deployment Settings, _CodeDeploy.OneAtATime_ should be selected.
+In Deployment Settings, select `CodeDeployDefault.OneAtATime`, as we have one server and we want to deploy to it only.

 11.11 Uncheck the Load Balancer, as we have only one instance & we won't need it.
 Click on _Create Deployment Group_.